nothans/TWANG/README.md

 This fork is focused on the porting to the smaller ATmega328p, means this version is running on a Arduino NANO with up to 288 LEDs!

+Features:
+* More levels.
+Merged levels from other forks, now you have 20 levels to beat!
+* More screensavers.
+Also merged from other forks, 5 different patterns total
+* More settings to configure in the serial menu to adopt it to a new location
+* Works on extremely cheap Arduino NANO clones with all features
+* Only 75% of flash is used on the NANO so there is lots of room for more levels and screensavers (please share them via pull requests)

 ## Required libraries:
 * [FastLED](http://fastled.io/)
 * I2Cdev